lauracion/d4p/README.md

 * Many ways to run a collaborative depending on several variables (openness, timing, type of work, focus, etc)

+* Are there any evidence of what works better withing the spectrum of the conditionality matrix of open-restrictive/different levels of collaboratives?
+It varies on case-by-case scenarios.
+There is a paper in the making for guiding what strategy is better depending on the variables (e.g., scope, access, data, collaboration) you have for a project

+* Big challenge to any collaborative sustainable

+* A lot of data important for the public resides in the private sector.
+Reciprocity from the public sector is the main incentive for corporations to share some of the data.
+There is also reputation, doing research, social responsability, rataining of talent (data scientists in industry may be more motivated to stay in a company where they have access to data for the public good such as, for example, UNICEF)

+* There is a large cultural challenge between herding data and sharing it.
+"Often people do not get promoted for sharing data, but because nothing bad happenned with the data"

 Slides will be shared.